andhess/quora-trend-analyzer/README.md

 For example, if the data has the columns City, State, and Action, sorting by State -> City -> Action would sort all data alphabetically by State name and then sort each entry by City.
 All entries with the same State and City would be further sorted by Action.

+### Column

+Column is a module that seeks to highlight the relationship between 2 specific columns, specifically one of type ID/CAT and one of CONT.
+Upon running the column module, the headers will be displayed followed by prompts for which to columns to select.
+The program will then gather statistics for each unique entry in the ID/CAT column and its corresponding CONT.
+A good use case for this might be to see how likely it is a value may occur when the record was from a specific area.

 ### Exporting

 To get a .csv file of all processes run on the data, simply run the export command.
 In the exports/ folder, a new directory will appear named by the timestamp of generation.
 In this directory there will be a .csv file for every analysis run.
 This feature makes it easy to use results from this data engine in other visualization softwares.